EbubechukwuOnwukwe/ebubechukwuonwukwe/README.md

 **`Full-Stack Developer`**

-I'm a Nigerian Computer Engineering Student, a passionate full stack web developer with a focus on crafting engaging user experiences through frontend development.
+I'm a Computer Engineer, a passionate full stack web developer with a focus on crafting engaging user experiences through frontend development.
 I thrive on building projects from scratch, ensuring every line of code reflects my dedication to quality and innovation.
 I decided to focus more on being a frontend virtuoso dedicated to crafting captivating user experiences.
 With a keen eye for design and a mastery of frontend technologies, I specialize in building responsive, pixel-perfect interfaces that leave a lasting impression.
 Explore my repositories to witness the fusion of creativity and code in frontend development! 🚀

 - 🔭 I’m currently working on bootstrap and react related projects.
 - 🌱 I’m currently learning react, redux and jest testing.